AdobeDocs/experience-manager-64.fr-FR/help/sites-authoring/default-components-foundation.md

 >[!NOTE]
 >
 >Cette section décrit les composants de base, qui sont fournis avec AEM depuis de nombreuses versions et sont disponibles prêts à l’emploi dans une installation AEM standard.
-Cependant, plusieurs composants de base ont été abandonnés avec AEM 6.4.
+Cependant, un certain nombre de composantes de base ont été abandonnées avec l&#39;AEM 6.4.
 >
 >Adobe recommends leveraging the more modern and extensible [core components](https://helpx.adobe.com/experience-manager/core-components/using/authoring.html).
 These are part of the [We.Retail sample content](/help/sites-developing/we-retail.md) and can also be [installed separately and used for development](https://helpx.adobe.com/experience-manager/core-components/using/using.html) by your administrator.